NexPlayer/Android-SDK/advanced.md

 #### void setProperty ( NexPlayer.NexProperty property, Object value )

-This method sets the value of an individual properties of the NexPlayer™.
+This method sets the value of an individual properties of the NexPlayer.

 It’s recommended to call this method after getting the OnConfigurationcallback by registering OnConfigurationListener on NexVideoView.
-We can not guarantee what result the NexPlayer™ will return if this method is called at different state.
+We can not guarantee what result the NexPlayer will return if this method is called at different state.

 **Parameters**